datastaxdevs/workshop-microservices-java/README.md

 ```

 **✅ Step 5a.
 Run test `CreateSchemaInAstraTest`** : There are multiple ways to create the table : `DataStax Studio`, `CQL Console` in Astra or even any `Cqlsh` instance with the proper conf file.
 We will go the Java way with an Integration test.
 You don't have to code here the test will reuse the same file.
+Locate [CreateSchemaInAstraTest](./todobackend-cassandra/src/test/java/com/datastax/samples/astra/CreateSchemaInAstraTest.java) browse the code before executing:

 - Run the test